-How to enable precision scrolling in a WPF app on Windows
+How to enable precision/smooth scrolling in a WPF app on Windows in C# and VB

 The Windows Presentation Foundation, or WPF for short is a powerful platform for creating applications in Windows.
 Introduced in the .NET Framework 3.0 along with Windows Vista in 2006, WPF included an overhault to rendering user interfaces compared to its alternatives at the time, such as GDI (Graphics Driver Interface) and Windows Forms.